crs4/pydoop/docs/installation.rst

 --------------------------------

-If you'd like to use your Pydoop installation with multiple versions of Hadoop, you will need to repeat the building process for each version of Hadoop.
+If you'd like to use your Pydoop installation with multiple versions of Hadoop, you will need to rebuild the modules for each version of Hadoop.

 After building Pydoop for the first time following the instructions above, modify your HADOOP-related environment variables to point to the other version